QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: The Proposed Framework:

-\looseness-1 We assume that PQ-Tor has been initialized and is ready for use via $\pqtor.$ $\setup$.
+\textbf{$\pqtor$ Setup and Configuration:} We assume that PQ-Tor has been initialized and is ready for use via $\pqtor.$ $\setup$.
 The client proceeds by establishing an anonymous communication circuit using $\pqtor.\circuit$, followed by data transmission through $\pqtor.\texttt{Send}$ and $\pqtor.\texttt{Receive}$, as detailed in Section \ref{subsubsec:pqtor}.

-\subsection{\qpadl~Framework Main Operations}
+\subsection{$\qpadl$ Framework Main Operations}

-The overall flow of the $\qpadl$ framework is presented in Algorithms~\ref{Alg:QPADL}-\ref{Alg:PoLAP}, detailing its core operations as outlined below:
+The overall flow of $\qpadl$ is presented in Algorithms~\ref{Alg:QPADL}-\ref{Alg:PoLAP}, detailing its core operations as follows: